pillowsofwind/DebateQA/README.md

 # DebateQA: Evaluating Question Answering on Debatable Knowledge

-This repo consists of the dataset and evaluation scripts f0r the paper **"DebateQA: Evaluating Question Answering on Debatable Knowledge"**.
+This repo consists of the dataset and evaluation scripts for the paper **"DebateQA: Evaluating Question Answering on Debatable Knowledge"**.

 [[Abstract]]() [[Paper]]()